staedlern/highdim_stats/_exercises_and_solutions.md

     ## [1] 0.3559322

 We fit the random forest, plot the error as a function of the number of trees and plot the variable importance.
+The out-of-bag error estimate (black line) stabilizes with increasing number of fitted trees.

 ``` r
 library(randomForest)